DerekQXu/NITH/README.md

 ## Dataset Generation

+For ease of use, we preprocess all our datasets, which can be downloaded [here](https://www.kaggle.com/datasets/boranhan/syn-nith-pretraining).

 ### Gaussian Process Time Series

 Follow **Generating Synthetic Time Series (KernelSynth)** from [Chronos](https://github.com/amazon-science/chronos-forecasting/tree/main/scripts) to generate some Gaussian Process time series.
 Be sure to set the output length to 10000 in `kernel-synth.py`: